siddharthksah/Crazy-OCR/README.md

 # Crazy-OCR :eyes: :zap:

-Welcome to **Crazy-OCR**! :wave: Your one-stop destination for all your OCR needs.
+Welcome to **Crazy-OCR**! :wave: Your one-stop destination for all your Optical character recognition(OCR) needs.
 This repository contains a robust and versatile OCR pipeline I developed while working on ID Cards for KYC.
 Feel free to explore, clone, or fork!

 ## What's Inside :mag_right:
 This repository houses a comprehensive set of OCR tools that I developed, including (but not limited to) the following features: